(NO COLLEGE FURNITURE MAY BE REMOVED FROM YOUR ROOM AT ANY TIME)

-Check-in: The College sets designated dates for arrival of new and returning students.
+The College sets designated dates for arrival of new and returning students.
 In order to make move-in run as smoothly as possible for students, as well as staff members assisting with move-in, the College asks that all students make arrangements to move in on those designated days.

 Only approved students, whose names have been submitted in mid-July to the Office of Student Affairs by staff members in charge of early College related programs, may arrive before the designated arrival date.
 Students may not occupy or place belongings in rooms before the official move-in date.
 Failure to follow policy could result in disciplinary action and/or a fine.

 Students are required to contact their Resident Advisor or House Manager within 48 hours of their August move-in to complete an Online Room Condition and Furnishings Report for their room.
 Students must move into their assigned rooms.
 All room changes must be approved by the Director of Residence Life prior to any move.
 Unapproved room changes are subject to a $300.00 fine and the student having to move to their originally assigned room.

 Students must complete a Request to Remain on Campus form and submit it to the Office of Student Affairs (email@example.com) if they wish to stay on campus during the Fall, Thanksgiving, Christmas or Spring breaks and make other arrangements for meals if the dining hall will not be operating.

 All residence halls are closed during the break between first and second semester.
 Students must vacate their rooms the day of their last exam.
 Students have a 24 hour window following their last exam in May to pack up and move out of their dorm room.